 “Yep, they are good,” she replied.
-“Levi told me you can’t eat or drink normal food.”
+“Levi told me you can’t eat or drink regular food.”

 “Levi would say you’re not missing out on anything there,” Madeline laughed as she finished off her drink.

-“Ah, so you’re already aware of his particular dietary choices,” Maseo chuckled, ordering her another drink.
+“Ah, so you’re already aware of his particular dietary choices,” Maseo chuckled, flagging down a waitress to order Madeline another drink.

-“I prefer not to answer that,” Maseo replied with another smile, much to her disappointment.
+“I prefer not to answer that,” Maseo replied with a kind smile, much to her disappointment.

 “How old are you?”

 “You aren’t easy to interview,” Madeline said sternly but continued to ask away.
 She also continued to drink, and Maseo continued to order her more.
 After four white russians, she wasn’t holding back on any questions.